42 ways to combat the obesity epidemic (some more feasible than others)

 25. Create a new industry: the household food consultant.
 North America needs you!

 26. Then sell the company to an international food chain for millions of dollars.
-They will take it worldwide the way the tobacco industry teaches about the bad effects of smoking.
+They will take it worldwide the way the tobacco industry ostensibly teaches about the bad effects of smoking.

 27. Quit thinking that someone else is going to change your eating habits for you.
 It's you and your own family who must kick-start this effort and keep it going.